Earnest MBA Loans

 Get the FAQ's on business school loans

 Yes, some MBA programs (including prestigious ones) do give merit-based scholarships.
-MBA students are also eligible to apply for federal financial aid using the FAFSA.
+Master of Business Administration students are also eligible to apply for federal financial aid using the FAFSA.
 Federal student aid is a good option because it can give you access to both subsidized and unsubsidized loans as either a full-time or part-time (half-time) student.

 The cost of an MBA program often goes far beyond tuition.
 Boarding, books, and of course travel can all eat up your budget fast.
 An Earnest private student loan covers up to 100% of your total certified cost of attendance, including these additional expenses.

-Before applying for private student loans, it’s best to look at other sources of financial aid first.
+Before applying for private student loans, it’s best to look at other sources of financial aid first such as the Federal Direct Unsubsidized Loan.
 It’s recommended that you use a 4-step approach to get the funds you need:

 - Look for educational funding you don’t have to pay back, like scholarships, grants, and work-study opportunities.

 - Fill out a FAFSA® form to apply for federal student loans.
 Most federal student loans don’t require a credit check or a cosigner, and offer federal programs if you’re struggling with monthly payments.

 - Consider asking a parent to look at federal parent loans.
 The Parent PLUS loan is issued directly to parents or guardians of current students.

 - Look at a private student loan to cover any differences between your total cost of attendance and the amount not included in steps 1-3.